Samsung Galaxy Z Fold 3 vs Z Fold 2

 Running on the "lahaina" platform, which is Qualcomm's internal model name for its top-shelf Snapdragon 888 chipset, the Galaxy Z Fold 3 manages to outrace the "kona" platform (aka Snapdragon 865) in the Z Fold 2 with a decent margin.

-While both phones are rather powerful for anything that the Play Store can throw at them, the newer processor allows for much faster computational photography plus it will be needed to calculate all those S Pen inputs and digitizer doodling that will ensue on the Z Fold 3's display.
+While both phones are rather powerful for anything that the Play Store can throw at them, the newer processor allows for much faster computational photography plus it will be needed to calculate all those S Pen inputs, digitizer doodling, and the multitasking that will ensue on the Z Fold 3's display.

 Samsung Galaxy Z Fold 3 vs Z Fold 2 battery and charging speeds

-While Samsung is keeping the 4,380mAh battery and 25W fast charging support from the Z Fold 2 to the Z Fold 3, the battery packs are one way it managed to cut costs and likely introduce lower pricing.
-We heard at the beginning of the month that Samsung is preparing a notable reduction in the starting price of its 2021 foldable phone line representatives - the Galaxy Z Fold 3 and the Galaxy Z Flip 3.
+While Samsung is keeping the 4,380mAh battery and 25W fast charging support from the Z Fold 2 to the Z Fold 3, the battery packs are one way it managed to cut costs and introduce lower pricing.

-How, then, may have Samsung managed to allegedly cut the Galaxy Z Fold 3 retail price, given that it adds extra hardware like an S Pen digitizer?
+How did Samsung manage to cut the Galaxy Z Fold 3 retail price, given that it adds extra hardware like an S Pen digitizer and UPC camera?
 Well, one way is by replacing expensive suppliers in the chain with alternatives that are no less experienced but can produce the component for less.

-Another upcoming Samsung device, the Galaxy Buds 2, will be benefiting even more from Amperex as battery suppliers, as apparently Samsung is being charged for the small cells almost as much - $4-$5 - as for the bigger battery packs that go in to phones.
+Another new Samsung device, the Galaxy Buds 2, is benefiting even more from Amperex as battery suppliers, as apparently Samsung was being charged for the small cells almost as much - $4-$5 - as for the bigger battery packs that go in to phones.

 Samsung Galaxy Z Fold 3 vs Z Fold 2 price